How to Think Clearly: Facts, Claims, and Thinking Errors / Kuidas mõelda selgelt: faktid, väited ja mõtlemisvead

 In your motivation letter, please describe why you would like to take part in the Student Academy "How to Think Clearly: Facts, Claims, and Thinking Error" course

 Thank you for applying!
-We will inform everyone about the results of your application personally by email no later than 28.01.2026.
+We will inform you about the results of your application by email.

 Target group: High school students and vocational school students, young people taking a gap year.